 There is much to digest in Challenger’s book and it demands another reading from me and some time to think on its possibilities.

 Kaishian references ecologist and author Robin Wall Kimmerer.
 They share a common base in biology and ecology, as well as their understanding of ‘family’ and kinship with the members of the living world, a direct connection, relationship.
 Challenger, the philosopher, may come from a different beginning point, but they are headed in the same direction.
-Kimmerer writes of respect and gratitude, the idea and practice of reciprocity and the respect that such relationships call for.
+Kimmerer writes of respect and gratitude, the ‘gift economy’, the idea and practice of reciprocity and the respect that such relationships call for.
 Hers is a call to engagement and practice.
 All three authors sound a call for deeper understanding, not just for the sake of the world around us, but for ourselves.